MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 # Share a file or screen with a Dynamics 365 Guides user on HoloLens

-A remote collaborator on Microsoft Teams (PC, Mac, or mobile) can share a file or their screen when they're on a call with a Dynamics 365 Guides user on HoloLens.
-For example, a remote collaborator might want to share a .pdf file of a diagram to help the Dynamics 365 Guides user resolve a problem.
-The remote collaborator can share a file for the following file types: .jpg, .bmp, .png, .tif/.tiff, .pdf, still gif.
-To share a different type of file, for example, an instructional video or a series of instructions in a PowerPoint presentation, the remote collaborator can share their desktop or application window.
+A remote collaborator on Microsoft Teams (PC, Mac, or mobile) can share their screen when they're on a call with a Dynamics 365 Guides user on to help the Dynamics 365 Guides user resolve a problem.
+For example, the remote collaborator might want to share their desktop or application windows to share a video or a series of instructions in a PowerPoint presentation.

+For other types of files, the remote collaborator can share a file while on a call through Teams chat.
+The remote collaborator can share the following types of files through Teams chat: .jpg, .bmp, .png, .tif/.tiff, .pdf, still gif.

 This article shows how to share a screen with a Dynamics 365 Guides user.
 To learn how to share a file, see [Start a chat and share a file](calling-chat-file-sharing.md).

 > [!NOTE]
 > Dynamics 365 Guides follows Teams policies for sharing files.
 If your Teams policies are configured to prevent file sharing, users won't be able to share files with each other.
 See these links for more info: